twilio-labs/socless/docs/deploying-socless.md

 ```
 npm run prod
 ```
-Both commands are used to deploy *AND redeploy* Socless to the dev and prod environments respectively after changes have been made.
+Both commands are used to deploy *AND redeploy* SOCless to the dev and prod environments respectively after changes have been made.

 # Review the Deployment Output
 The Serverless Framework deploys applications to AWS using the AWS Cloudformation service.
 Each Serverless application is deployed as a CloudFormation Stack.
-If the Socless deployment succeeded, your terminal should show Cloudformation Stack Outputs of the deployed resources.
-Additionally, if you log into the AWS console and navigate to the Cloudformation service in the region you deployed Socless to, you should find a Cloudformation stack named `socless-
+If the SOCless deployment succeeded, your terminal should show Cloudformation Stack Outputs of the deployed resources.
+Additionally, if you log into the AWS console and navigate to the Cloudformation service in the region you deployed SOCless to, you should find a Cloudformation stack named `socless-

-With Socless successfully deployed, you're ready to write [your first playbook](getting-started.md)
+With SOCless successfully deployed, you're ready to write [your first playbook](tutorials/quick-start/introduction.md)